- Who Is Involved in the Effective Health Care Program

 - The Community Forum aims to improve and expand public and stakeholder engagement in AHRQ’s comparative effectiveness research and EHC Program.

-- The Stakeholder Group provides different perspectives on the EHC Program from individual members of the Group.
+- Stakeholder Groups provide different perspectives on the EHC Program from individual members of the Group.
+View the 2010-2012 Stakeholder Group.